Razed in Black

-Razed in Black is an electronic music act created by Romell Regulacion (vocals, keyboards, guitars) and was supported in live performances by band members Chris Nelson and Raj Kapololu.
+Razed in Black is an electronic music act created by Romell Regulacion (vocals, rhythm guitar, keyboards) and supported in live performances by drummer Ivan Delaforce and lead guitarist Phil Guerrero.
 The band was formed in Hawaii in 1994 and signed to Cleopatra Records in the following year, before later moving to Jacksonville, Florida.
 Razed in Black's music combines elements of industrial, synthpop, dark wave, gothic rock, and hardcore techno.

 Mostly an underground act, Razed in Black have had songs featured on television shows like Homicide: Life on the Street, in movies, and in videogames.